shk33/Book-Store-Ionic-App/README.md

 # Chapter 6 - Building a Bookstore App

+## Installing

+Go to server directory

+`cd server`

+Init the server

+`npm start`

+Open a new console and move to app folder

+`cd mobile-app`

+Restore the state

+`ionic state restore`

+You can check the app via `ionic serve` or building the app `ionic build`

 ## About this chapter

 So far, we have looked at all the key elements of Ionic.
 In this chapter, we will build a Bookstore application using that knowledge.
 The main purpose of this chapter is to consolidate your understanding of Ionic and, at the same time, get a sense of integrating an Ionic app with an existing RESTful service.